sergey-tihon/Reaction/gh-pages/pages/Streams.md

 ## Single Stream

-The stream will forward any notification pushed to the `IAsyncObserver<'a>` side to a single observers that have subscribed to the `IAsyncObservable<'a>` side.
-The stream is cold in the sense that if there is no observer, then the writer will be awaited until there is a subscriber.
+The stream will forward any notification pushed to the `IAsyncObserver<'a>` side to a single observer that have subscribed to the `IAsyncObservable<'a>` side.
+The single stream is "cold" in the sense that if there's no-one observing, then the writer will be awaited until there is a subscriber that can observe the value being pushed.
+You can use a single stream in scenarios that requires so called backpressure.

 - **singleStream** : unit -> IAsyncObserver<'a> * IAsyncObservable<'a>